 The capstone experience of every prospective teacher's preparation program is an intense but rewarding student teaching internship completed in a local school setting under the supervision of a cooperating teacher.
 But there's much more to the Education Semester than student teaching.
-Click through the links to the left for more information about each of the components of the Education Semester, and be sure to familiarize yourself with the glossary terms below to get a better sense of what happens during this important experience.

 The Education Semester: Key Players